Easy Homemade Larabars (+ Infinite Flavor Variations)

 • Matcha powder.
 Especially good when combined with ginger.

-Ingredients for homemade Larabars in a food processor
+Ingredients for homemade Larabars in a food processor, shown part-way through processing.

 At this point, add in any chocolate or a last handful of nuts that you want to keep in larger pieces and pulse the food processor a few more times until you've reached your desired texture.

-Homemade Larabar mixture after being in the food processor
+Close-up view of homemade Larabar mixture after being in the food processor.

 Step #6: Press and Chill

-Line a baking dish with waxed paper.
-I prefer to use a bread pan, which is just the right size for ~3 cups of "sticky stuff" and ~1.5 cups of "nutty stuff".
+Line a baking dish with waxed paper, leaving enough extra on the sides to pull the bars out after they set (see the photo below).
+A bread pan will work best since it's just the right size for ~3 cups of sticky ingredients and ~1.5 cups of nutty ingredients.
 An 8x8 baking dish is also a good option if you have more mixture than that and/or if you want squares instead of elongate bars.

-Dump the mixture in and press it down firmly, leaving no gaps or air holes.
+Scoop the Larabar copycat mixture in and press it down firmly, leaving no gaps or air holes.
 The harder you press, the better your bars with stick together and maintain their shape.
-Chill the mixture for at least a couple hours or as long as overnight.
+Chill the mixture for at least several hours or as long as overnight.

 Step #7: Slice

-Carefully remove the bars from the baking dish and transfer to a cutting board; you should have a big square or rectangle that is nicely stuck together and not crumbly.
+Carefully remove the bars from the baking dish by lifting the wax paper and transfer the rectangle (or square) to a cutting board.
 Slice the mixture into long, thin bars or squares, making them as small or large as you wish.
-I usually make 6-8 bars if I've used a bread pan, and 9 or 12 squares if I've used a square baking dish.
+For a normal Larabar serving size, cut 6-8 bars if you've used a bread pan, or 9 or 12 squares if you've used a square baking dish.
 Your decision might depend on how thick your bars have ended up and how much you want in a single serving.
-Store the completed bars in an airtight container; they'll keep in the fridge for a week or in the freezer for a few weeks.
+Store the homemade Larabars in an airtight container; they'll keep in the fridge for a week or in the freezer for a few weeks.

 What if Your Homemade Larabars Don't Stick Together?

 Occasionally, you may end up with a mixture that doesn't stick together well.
-If you're having trouble getting your mixture to stick, NEVER ADD LIQUID.
-It will be a mess because the liquid will not mix well with the oils from the nuts.
-If you have extra dates, try adding them first.
+If you're having trouble getting the mixture to clump, DO NOT ADD LIQUID; water will not mix well with the oils from the nuts.
+Instead, if you have extra dates, try adding them first.
 You can also try adding a spoonful or two of nut butter.
-If you still can't get the mixture to come together in the food processor, it will make an excellent crumble to put on top of yogurt or ice cream.
+If you still can't get the Larabar copycat mixture to come together in the food processor, it will still make a tasty crumble to put on top of yogurt or ice cream.

 Most importantly, learn from it as you move forward.
 You probably violated the "rule of total stickiness".
-Maybe you added too much chocolate, or you didn't have a high enough portion of dates/figs, or maybe the pecans were just too oily.
-Adjust accordingly next time and you'll have well-formed bars.
+Maybe you added too much chocolate, or you didn't have a high enough portion of dates/figs. Adjust the ingredients or proportions of your homemade Larabar recipe accordingly and next time you'll have well-formed bars.

 Closing Thoughts

 I can't wait for you to try this homemade Larabar recipe.
-Homemade bars are less costly, fresher, waste no packaging, and can be made in infinite flavor combinations.
-They make for such great portable snacks, especially for hikes or long travel days.
-Varying the flavor combinations keeps them exciting and even seasonal.
+Homemade energy bars are less costly, fresher, waste no packaging, and can be made in infinite flavor combinations.
+They're great for snacking, especially for hikes or long travel days, because they're nutrient-dense and satisfying.
+Varying the flavor combinations keeps them exciting and novel.

-Most importantly, please leave a comment below!
-I'd love to hear (and I expect lots of other people would like to hear) about the exciting flavor variations you've created.
+Most importantly, please leave a comment below.
+I'd love to hear (and I expect lots of other people would like to hear) about the flavor variations you've created.
+I'm especially interested to hear if you develop your own signature homemade Larabar recipe (and what you've named the flavor!).

 Share It!